 Like a conventional IRA, you can move your retirement account to a precious metals IRA with no tax penalties.
 With Birch Gold, you will have a Precious Metals Specialist assigned to help you through the entire process.

-You will begin by transferring your funds to a custodian who specializes in precious metals IRAs, such as STRATA Trust Company or Kingdom Trust.
+You will begin by transferring your funds to a custodian who specializes in precious metals IRAs, such as Equity Trust Company and STRATA Trust Company.
 All custodians are held to the highest standards by Birch Gold and only those with A+ ratings from the Better Business Bureau are selected.

 The following accounts are eligible to be rolled over into a precious metals IRA: